tensorflow/tfjs/tfjs-backend-wasm/README.md

 - the main js file (bundled js for browsers)
 - the WebAssembly binary in `dist/tfjs-backend-wasm.wasm`

+There is a [proposal](https://github.com/WebAssembly/esm-integration) to add WASM support for ES6 modules.
+In the meantime, we have to manually read the wasm file.
 When the WASM backend is initialized, we make a `fetch`/`readFile` for `tfjs-backend-wasm.wasm` relative from the main js file.
 This means that bundlers such as Parcel and WebPack need to be able to serve the `.wasm` file in production.
 See [starter/parcel](./starter/parcel/) and [starter/webpack](./starter/webpack/) for how to setup your favorite bundler.